Teradata/developer-resources/quickstarts/manage-data/run-bulkloads-efficiently-with-teradata-parallel-transporter.md

 NO PRIMARY INDEX;
 ```

 The NOS solution is convenient as it doesn't depend on additional tools.
 It can be implemented using only SQL.
-It performs well, especially for Teradata Database deployments with a high number of AMPs as NOS tasks are delegated to AMPs and run in parallel.
+It performs well, especially for Teradata database deployments with a high number of AMPs as NOS tasks are delegated to AMPs and run in parallel.
 Also, splitting the data in object storage into multiple files may further improve performance.

 ## Summary

-This how-to demonstrated how to ingest large amounts of data into a Teradata Database.
+This how-to demonstrated how to ingest large amounts of data into Teradata.
 We loaded hundreds of thousands or records in a couple of seconds using `TPT`.

 ## Further reading
 * [Teradata® TPT User Guide](https://docs.teradata.com/r/Teradata-Parallel-Transporter-User-Guide/February-2022)